mojaloop/business-operations-framework-docs/docs/guide/SecurityBC.md

 In some cases there might be a requirement for a more detailed authorization check to be performed by the operational API.
 The next sequence diagram describes how that is implemented.

-It is important to note that not all operational APIs will require this level of authorization, and that the Oathkeeper control may or may not be required in this use case.
+It is important to note that not all operational APIs will require this level of authorization, and that the Ory Oathkeeper control may or may not be required in this use case.

 ![Sequence diagram illustrating how an API client call has its authorization performed](../.vuepress/public/clientgraphql.png)

 ## Enforcing Seperation of Duties
-This RBAC implemenation supports the enforcement of seperation of duties by the enforcement of mutually exclusive permissions sets.
+This RBAC implementation supports the enforcement of separation of duties by the enforcement of mutually exclusive permissions sets.
 The implementation of separation of duty creates tighter security but can lead to complexity for the security administrator and the end users who use the system.
 Enforcing mutually exclusive permissions can reduce and help manage this complexity.

 An example of mutually exclusive permissions might be a user being able to access the Finance Portal and to carry out sensitive functions such as add/withdraw funds.
 This user should not also have access to audit functions.

 ### Modelling the exclusion
-This implementation models this requirment as a set of mutually exclusive permission - permission exclusions that are enforced globally.
+This implementation models this requirements as a set of mutually exclusive permission - permission exclusions that are enforced globally.
 These exclusions are defined as two sets of permissions that are mutually exclusive which is intuitive and easy to maintain.

 *Justification*
 There are three possible ways that this exclusion could have been modelled namely: